halilozercan/BetterVideoPlayer/README.md

 In my opinion, every fullscreen video activity can have different kind of tweak for a given user input.
 That is why ```setAutoFullscreen()``` has been removed from the API.

+__To see an example of how you can use BetterVideoPlayer in fullscreen, refer to sample app__

 ## Added Features